 Land Tax Assessments

 Land tax assessment (LTA) records are valuable to family historians because they list year by year the names of the owners of land in each parish, and (in theory at least) the names of the occupiers.
 They also give some indication of their social standing.

 One of the innovative schemes of the British government to increase revenue.
 Introduced in 1692, in the reign of William III and Mary, and finally abolished in 1963.
 Administered at the local level, and based on a tax quota for each parish which did not vary.

 Survival of Land Tax Assessments

 The survival of the tax lists has generally varied a great deal from county to county, hundred to hundred and parish to parish.
-Few survive from 1692 to 1780, but Devon Record Office has a few among the Quarter Sessions records for the Hundred of Coleridge (South Hams area).
+Few survive from 1692 to 1780, but Devon Heritage Centre has a few among the Quarter Sessions records for the Hundred of Coleridge (South Hams area).

 The records from 1780 to1832 have survived in much greater numbers, as duplicates among the County Quarter Sessions records.
 This is because the Clerks of the Peace in various counties used them to establish men's electoral rights.
 From 1780, payment of land tax on freehold property worth £2 or more a year qualified a man to vote.

 The land tax assessments in the Quarter Sessions records are organised by Hundred, and listed in this way in our catalogue.
 However, the originals and microfiche copies are stored in alphabetical order of parish.